qmachine/qmachine/docs/http-api.rst

 ~~~~~~~~

 To get unknown job descriptions, a client must request a list of their keys by
 known box and known status.
+This list is represented as a JSON array.
+For the
-For the example show in the table, an array
-containing three avars' keys might look like
+example show in the table, an array containing three avars' keys might look
+like

 .. code-block:: js